What are we doing?

 Most areas will benefit from a standard bench and a garbage/recycling bin that has advertising on it.
 The furniture is supplied, serviced and managed by an external company.
 Bins and benches in the downtown core, on traditional mainstreets, as well as in Ottawa’s Business Improvement Areas (BIAs) will stay free from advertising.
 They will also look different.
 The City is responsible for providing and maintaining them.
 We are currently in the process of testing four pre-selected bins and eight benches.

-The furniture can be found at City Hall (Marion Dewar Plaza), on Main Street and at a third location that is yet to be determined.
+The furniture can be found on Bank Street (between Sparks Street and Wellington Street), on Main Street (near Hawthorne Avenue) and on Richmond Road (near Berkley Avenue).
 Staff will evaluate the display models based on various criteria, e.g. resistance against salt and/or snowplows, and finalize the options.

 Why are we doing what we are doing?